effektif/user-docs/docs/include_variables/case.rst

 Case ID
 ^^^^^^^

-The case variable’s *ID* uniquely identifies this case among cases for all processes.
+The case variable's *ID* uniquely identifies this case among cases for all processes.

 .. _case-name: